The Social Security age of retirement used to be straightforward and the same for everyone. Not anymore.

 I’ve created a number of resources to help you do that.
 For starters, you can download my Social Security cheat sheet.
 It’s completely free and packed with information that I’ve distilled from thousands of government website pages.

-Also, if you haven’t already, you should join the other 331,000 subscribers on my YouTube channel.
+Also, if you haven’t already, you should join the nearly 400,000 subscribers on my YouTube channel.
 I’ll be creating more content around developments in Social Security to keep you informed.
 If you’re subscribed with notifications turned on, you’ll know as soon as I release a new video.
 See you there!